BCDevOps/developer-experience/docs/post-outage-checklist.md

 Still, there is always the possibility that something will affect the platform as a whole and will bring down the applications hosted there.
 In those cases, speedy recovery becomes the order of the day.
 To that end, here's a checklist of what you should do to ensure your application recovers quickly and effectively in this situation.

+> ***NOTE***: This a living document.
+Any team that has any additional tips for how to build a resilient application and/or how to recover an application can and **should fork this doc and make updates!**

 ## Preventative Medicine

 There are a number of things you can do now to make sure that your application can be quickly and easily recovered in the event of an outage.